zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 #### STEP 5: Import the sample project and run mappings
-- A sample project has been provided with file and table mappings to ADWC or you can build your own.
+- A sample project has been provided with file and table mappings to ADW or you can build your own.
 Open the Designer tab and import the sample project from /tmp/dipcadw/SmartExport.xml

 ![](./images/DIPC/dipcodi4.gif)